 Environmental and energy policy

-Holmen's environmental and energy policy contains principles for the Group's environmental activities and covers the aspects that are of relevance to Holmen and its stakeholders.
+Holmen's environmental and energy policy was reviewed in 2017.
+The policy contains principles for the Group's environmental activities and covers the aspects that are of relevance to Holmen and its stakeholders.

 The Group's CEO, as well as the heads of the business areas, have overall responsibility for the environment.
 Operational responsibility is held by mill managers and forest managers.
 The Group's head of environmental affairs coordinates environmental efforts and ensures that the environmental and energy policy is applied.
 Climate issues are mainly dealt with by the Group Technology Staff and the Group management.
 The Group management follows up the Group's climate and energy targets.
 The Energy Council makes decisions on hedging electricity prices, as well as on electricity certificates and emission allowances.
 This Council consists of representatives from the relevant business areas and Group staffs.